 We have also risk-assessed our day-to-day activities and are adhering to social distancing measures.
 We are isolating residents and team members who develop COVID-19 related symptoms, or who test positive for the virus and protecting those most vulnerable, where appropriate.
 We have developed interactive and meaningful events across our communities, bringing together a higher number of people in line with Government guidelines.

 Despite the challenges faced from Covid-19, our teams are still running a full and engaging programme of activities and have introduced innovative ways to keep residents connected with each other.
 This includes making use of our facilities such as our hairdressers and cafés and arranging 1-2-1 activities.
 We are also pleased to have welcomed back entertainers which our residents enjoy, whilst ensuring that infection control measures are followed.

 We continue to welcome new residents to our homes.
 We are following robust screening measures for potential carriers of the virus, this includes testing residents prior to their move-in date.

-In line with the most recent government’s announcement, residents moving into a care home from the community no longer need to complete an isolation period, providing they fulfil a certain criteria:
+In line with the most recent government’s announcement, residents moving into a care home from the community no longer need to complete an isolation period, providing they fulfil the following criteria:

 • There needs to be assurance about the circumstances at the person’s home, prior to admission (this would relate to infection prevention control measures and adherence to Government advice: Hands, Face, Space, Fresh Air).